Meals

 Place the pork slices in a sealed container or ziplock bag.
 Pour the chilli marinade over the pork and mix to coat every slice completely.
 Seal and marinate in the fridge for at least 2 hours, ideally overnight.
 The longer the marination, the more intense the flavour.

-Remove the pork from the fridge 20 minutes before cooking.
+Take the pork from the fridge 20 minutes before cooking.
 Heat a cast-iron griddle or heavy pan over very high heat until smoking hot.
-Cook the pork slices in batches without crowding, 3-4 minutes per side, until well charred with slightly caramelised edges.
-Rest for 3 minutes then chop into small pieces.
+Cook the pork pieces in batches without crowding, 3-4 minutes per side, until well charred with slightly caramelised edges.
+Leave to stand for 3 minutes then break into small pieces.

 In the same hot griddle over medium-high heat, cook the pineapple chunks for 2-3 minutes per side until caramelised with grill marks.
-Roasted pineapple adds sweetness and acidity that balance the spiced marinade.
+Roasted pineapple adds sweetness and acidity that balance the bold adobo flavour.

 Heat the corn tortillas on a dry comal or pan over medium heat, 30 seconds per side, until warm and pliable.
 Wrap them in a clean cloth to keep warm.

-Fold each tortilla in half.
-Add the chopped pork, a few pieces of caramelised pineapple, finely chopped white onion and fresh coriander.
+Bend each tortilla in half.
+Add the pork pieces, a few chunks of caramelised pineapple, finely diced white onion and fresh coriander.
 Serve with green salsa and lime wedges on the side.
 Serve immediately.

 Frequently asked questions